Fulim13/jpeg/README.md

 ./main
 ```

-Additionally, If you can specify a quality factor of 90, you can run the following command:
+Additionally, you can specify a quality factor of 90, you can run the following command:
 Unfortunately, currently the program only support quality factor of 50(default) and 90.

 ```bash